jhpyle/docassemble/_docs/installation.md

-Of course, you can run `docassemble` on HTTP rather than HTTPS if you want to, but since the `docassemble` web application uses a password system, and end users' answers to questions may be confidential, it is a good idea to run **docassemble** on HTTPS.
-If you want to run **docassemble** on HTTP, copy the `WSGIDaemonProcess` line, the `WSGIScriptAlias` line, and the `Directory` section into the `<VirtualHost *:80>` section of your Apache configuration file.
+Of course, you can run `docassemble` on HTTP rather than HTTPS if you want to, but since the `docassemble` web application uses a password system, and because your users' answers to questions may be confidential, it is a good idea to run **docassemble** on HTTPS.
+If you want to run **docassemble** on HTTP, copy the `XSendFile` lines, the `WSGIDaemonProcess` line, the `WSGIScriptAlias` line, and the `Directory` section into the `<VirtualHost *:80>` section of your Apache configuration file.

 If your **docassemble** interviews are not thread-safe, for example because different interviews use different locales, change `threads=5`